Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Numerical methodology

 The values of the kinematic viscosity of water $\nu=1.123\times 10^{-6}$ \unit{m^2.s^{-1}} (variations in $\nu$ due to differences in salt concentration are neglected), surface tension $\gamma = 0.0734$ \unit{N.m^{-1}} and salt diffusivity $D=1.096\times 10^{-9}$ \unit{m^2.s^{-1}} were estimated based on an ambient temperature of 288.5 \unit{K}, which corresponds to the density of fresh water $\rho_f = 999$ \unit{kg.m^{-3}}.
 For the gas phase (i.e., the air in the bubbles and on top of the water surface), we considered the same ambient temperature that yields a density $\rho_{g}=1.223$ \unit{kg.m^{-3}} and a kinematic viscosity $\nu_g=1.464\times 10^{-5}$ \unit{m^2.s^{-1}}.
 Assuming a constant air density in the bubbles is a good approximation in small-scale experiments, but compressibility effects might have to be considered to model field-scale bubble curtains due to the large depth.

-The domain has three types of boundaries, as seen in figure~\ref{fig:general_geometry}.
+The domain has three types of boundaries, as seen in Fig.~\ref{fig:general_geometry}.
 These are the top boundary at $y = H_{d}$, the side walls at $x = -L/2$, $x = L/2$, $z = -W/2$, and $z = W/2$, and the bottom boundary at $y=0$.
 This last boundary is a wall boundary, except in the location of the sparger.
 At these boundaries, we need to specify boundary conditions for the velocity, the gas/liquid volume fraction, and the salt volume fraction.
 For the latter, we apply, all around the domain, a no-flux condition: $ \vec{\hat{n}} \cdot \nabla s =0$ with $\vec{\hat{n}}$ the unit vector normal to the boundary.
 For the bottom and side walls, no-slip and no-penetration boundary conditions are applied for the velocity ($\vec{v}_q=0$), and a zero-gradient boundary condition is imposed on the volume fractions of the phases ($\vec{\hat{n}} \cdot \nabla \alpha_q =0$).
 At the sparger, air enters the tank to form the bubble curtain, and hence a velocity-inlet condition is specified.
 The inlet velocity of water is set to 0 \unit{m.s^{-1}}, while the inlet velocity of air in the $y$-direction is $v_{g,y} = Q_{air}/(d_s\, W)$ with $d_s=0.02$ \unit{m}, while setting $\alpha_g$ = 1.

 Finally, the top boundary at $y=H_d$ represents the air above the setup (e.g., above the tank in an experimental setup).
-To represent this, we use the \emph{pressureInletOutletVelocity} boundary condition in OpenFOAM.
-When the flow is directed out of the domain, the velocity gradient normal to the boundary is set to zero: $\partial \vec{v}_q/\partial y=0 $.
+Here, the velocity gradient normal to the boundary is set to zero $(\partial \vec{v}_q/\partial y=0$) when the flow is directed out of the domain.
 However, if the velocity is directed into the domain, the velocity is estimated and enforced to maintain mass balance.
 In addition, the condition for the volume fractions is a zero-gradient condition if the flow is directed out of the domain $(\partial \alpha_q/\partial y = 0)$, but when the flow is directed into the domain, the values $\alpha_g=1$ and $\alpha=0$ are enforced.
-This implementation allows air to leave and enter the domain, while water can leave but cannot enter the domain.
+This boundary condition allows air to leave and enter the domain, while water can leave but cannot enter the domain.
 However, water never leaves through this boundary because the air layer separating it from the water surface is sufficiently thick.